bplrdev/AuraPass/README.md

 *   📥 **Import from Browser:** Seamlessly import saved passwords from your preferred web browser.
 *   📤 **Export to CSV:** Safely export your vault contents in a browser-compatible CSV format for backup or migration.

-Stay tuned — more enhancements, customization options, and cross-platform improvements are coming soon!
+Stay tuned — more enhancements, customization options are coming soon!

 ## 🚀 Installation